rjashby/Wheres-My-Sammich/Project-Log.md

 1:49 pm - WIP - still coding along with the above tutorial.
 I have created a Notes.txt file, but it is in my git ignore.
 I'm ensuring I completely understand how to use and store state via hooks.

 2:22 PM - WIP - coding along with tutorial.
 Using arrays in state.
 Moving on to object and using state.
 Updating my hidden notes file as I go.

+3:32 - WIP - Took a 1 hour break to clean and eat lunch.
+Back to coding with tutorial.
+Working on hooks with objects.